inquisitorOzzak/PaperGap_Wallet/README.md

 ### Progress Of Project
 #### Frontend
-Skeletal UI has been implemented for all required views.
-Will now be working on integrating the UI into the bitcoin wallet code, so a demo of the project can be delivered in the near future.
+Demo of FrontEnd is up and running.
+All screen/Button transitions have been implemented.
+Will be continuing with integrating bitcoin libraries.

 #### Bitcoin wallet code
-The first draft of the mnemonic generator has been created.
-Now working towards completing the wallet restoration feature of app.
+Security measures need to be added to mnemonic generator.
+Will be also working towards completing the wallet restoration feature of app.

 #### Linux Distro
 A test version of distro is already up and running with all network interfaces disabled.
 Will be working towards integrating the dependency sizes into the distro.